YasineNifa/amazon-clone-full-ecommerce/README.md

-A web application created using React
+A web application created using React.
+To learn React